Northern Fleet: Order of battle

-From January 1, 2021 the Northern Fleet command was made a separate command within the Russian Armed Forces having equal status to the other Russian military districts.
-As such, it consists of naval forces (the Northern Fleet itself), land forces (14th Army Corps, plus naval infantry and coastal defence troops), as well as aviation and air defence assets (45th Air Force and Air Defence Army).
+The Northern Fleet comprises the fleet's naval assets as well as the specific naval infantry formations that are assigned to it.
+It also incorporates the aviation and air defence assets of the 45th Air Force and Air Defence Army.
+The fleet's previous status as a co-equal command with other Russian military districts was abolished on February 26, 2024 by a new presidential decree (effective since March 1, 2024) which transferred the Northern Fleet to the re-formed Leningrad Military District.
+All land forces of the fleet (apart from the naval infantry and coastal defence troops) were transferred back to the Ground Forces and Leningrad Military District.

-Additional capability in Arctic waters is provided by civilian icebreakers operated by the state-owned Rosatom company as well as other companies (Rosmorport, Gazprom Neft) and a Project 21180 vessel built for the Russian Navy.
+In addition to units of the navy, additional capability in Arctic waters is provided by civilian icebreakers operated by the state-owned Rosatom company as well as other companies (Rosmorport, Gazprom Neft) and a Project 21180 vessel built for the Russian Navy.
 This icebreaker fleet, which includes seven nuclear-powered vessels operated by Rosatom, has been described as "crucial to military access and operations".
-Additional nuclear-powered Project 22220 (three in service, two more building and two additional ships planned as of early 2023) and Project 10510 (one vessel building) icebreakers have entered service, or are under construction/planned, to augment and replace those in service.
+New nuclear-powered Project 22220 icebreakers (four in service, three more under construction as of 2025), and Project 10510 (one vessel building) icebreaker, have entered service, or are under construction/planned, to augment and replace those in service.

-The Navy, in turn, is procuring a new "lightened" class of Project 21180M icebreakers (which are two-thirds the displacement of the existing Project 21180 ship) with the first vessel being deployed with the Pacific Fleet in early 2023.
-These plans were formalized under the terms of a presidential executive order and Arctic strategy unveiled in October 2020.
+The Navy, in turn, is procuring its own "lightened" class of Project 21180M icebreakers (which are two-thirds the displacement of the existing Project 21180 ship).
+The first vessel was deployed with the Pacific Fleet in early 2023 with plans for a new Arctic strategy having been formalized under the terms of a presidential executive order in October 2020.
 The icebreakers are designed to ensure the capacity of year-round navigation along the Northern Sea Route.
+As of early 2024, the Northern Fleet has formed several new units.

-The Russian Coast Guard provides additional armed patrol vessels in Arctic waters with a further expansion of its capabilities anticipated in the 2020s.
+Further armed patrol capabilities in the Arctic, comprising up to 23 armed patrol vessels of various types, are provided by the Russian Coast Guard.